AdelKS/LinuxGamingGuide/README.md

 wineserver: using server-side synchronization.
 wine: using fast synchronization.
 ```
-This command should also return few exectuables
+This command should also return few executables
 ```shell
 lsof /dev/winesync
 ```
 **Note:** even with this, sometimes `fatsync` does not correctly work.
 I am investigating and will update this guide accordingly. `fastsync` should have a similar performance to `Futex2` so far, so if it doesn't work for you, switch back to `Futex2` then try again a little bit later.
-#### compiler optimisations
+#### compiler optimizations

 On top of the config variables that can be toggled in `customization.cfg` in `wine-tkg`, you can set [custom compiler optimizations](#self-compiling) by editing the following lines of the file `wine-tkg-profiles/advanced-customization.cfg`